Conversational AI: The Complete Guide

 Conversational AI is the dream SDR that never clocks out.
 It can greet prospects on your site, ask qualifying questions, and determine who's a good fit—all in real time.

-Instead of sending everyone to a generic contact form, AI can instantly route hot leads to a sales rep, book a demo, or deliver relevant resources based on the user’s responses.
-Cold leads?
-It can still nurture them with helpful info or loop them back in later.
+Instead of sending everyone to a generic contact form, AI can instantly route hot leads to a sales rep, book a demo, or deliver relevant resources based on the user's responses; in fact, 55% of companies see an increase in high-quality leads after deploying chatbots.

 It's like building a high-performing lead funnel that runs on autopilot—and never drops the ball.